Complete Bhutan

 Day 04

-Early breakfast at the lodge followed by a journey of approximately 2 and a half hours by road towards the east of the country, in the direction of the Phobjikha valley.
-The journey first follows the course of the Mo Chhu (Male river) and then the course of the Dang Chhu (Dang River), in a very beautiful landscape of forests with imposing oaks, before crossing the Pele La pass and beginning to descend to the heart of the valley, where our lodging will be located: the Amankora Gangtey Lodge.
+Journey of approximately two and a half hours by road towards the east of the country, in the direction of the Phobjikha valley.
+The journey first follows the course of the Mo Chhu (Male river) and then the course of the Dang Chhu (Dang River), in a very beautiful landscape of forests with imposing oaks.
+Crossing the Pele La pass and beginning to descend to the heart of the valley, where our lodging will be located: the Amankora Gangtey Lodge.

 Lunch included on arrival with stunning views of the entire valley.

-In the afternoon, we will have time to get lost in the streets of the village of Gangtey, where we will visit Gangtey Goemba, which is a Buddhist monastic school, as well as an important monastery with hundreds of years of history.
+In the afternoon, time to explore the village of Gangtey, where we will visit Gangtey Goemba, which is a Buddhist monastic school, as well as an important monastery with hundreds of years of history.

-Return to the lodge and free time before dinner (included).
+Return to the lodge and free time before dinner.

 Day 05

-Breakfast at the lodge Early in the morning, a very special activity awaits us: we will hike through wooded paths and pine forests, before ascending to a spectacular viewpoint over the mountain, which will offer us incredible views of the entire Phobjikha Valley.
-The 3 hours hike is medium-high level and it is convenient to be well acclimatized to the elevation of almost 3,500m at the highest point, being possible to tailor the ride in coordination with the private guide, to reduce the hardness of the route, shortening the itinerary.
+Great experience day in Gangtey.
+Travel will hike through wooded paths and pine forests, before ascending to a spectacular viewpoint over the mountain, which will offer us incredible views of the entire Phobjikha Valley.
+The 3 hours hike is medium-high level, elevation of almost 3,500m at the highest point, being possible to tailor the ride in coordination with the private guide, to reduce the hardness of the route and shortening the itinerary.

 Lunch included in the lodge upon return.

-The afternoon will bring us a quieter activity, after the morning’s effort, visiting the conservation center of the Black necked Cranes, which migrate to the valley during the winter and are protected species in the region.
-Return to the lodge to rest followed by dinner (included).
+The afternoon will bring us a quieter activity, after the morning’s effort, visiting the Black Necked Cranes Conservation Center, which migrate to the valley during the winter and are protected species in the region.
+Return to the lodge to rest followed by dinner.

 Day 06

-After an early breakfast at the lodge time to leave the Phobjikha valley, retracing our steps on the Pele La pass, where we will have a new opportunity to enjoy the spectacular views of the area, before continuing our way to the Bumthang valley.
-The tour will take us all day by road, visiting en route the spectacular village of Tronsa, one of the most important valleys of antiquity that today still retains a Dzong on the mountainside, with incredible views of all area.
+Private transfer to the Bumthang valley, the tour will take us all day by road.
+Visiting on route the spectacular village of Tronsa, one of the most important valleys of antiquity, with incredible views of all area.
 Picnic lunch included.

 Continuing our route, we will reach the Yatang La pass, which will allow us to enter the Chhume valley, home to the most famous looms in the country, the Yathra looms, where we will have time to observe how some of the country’s most traditional costumes are made.